Greece › Mykonos › Hotels › Mykonos Town

 Deos Mykonos – Luxury

-Stunning new luxury hotel perched on the hill just above Mykonos Town.
+Stunning luxury hotel perched on the hill just above Mykonos Town.
 The design is minimal and sophisticated.
 Every room is a suite, and every suite features a private outdoor terrace with either a jacuzzi or a private pool.
 The views over the old port and the sunset are panoramic.
 Guests can walk down to the town center in about 10 minutes (steep return) or use the complimentary buggy service.
 (Hotel phone: +30 22894 41500)

 Cavo Tagoo – Luxury